-Effective January 1, 2019, the Texas Health and Human Services Commission implemented a new peer support benefit for the state Medicaid Program.
-There is a specific training and certification process that must be followed for peers to be eligible to bill Medicaid.
-Once certified, individuals will have the credential of “Mental Health Peer Specialist” (MHPS) or Recovery Support Peer Specialist (RSPS).
+Effective January 1, 2019, the Texas Health and Human Services Commission implemented a new peer support benefit for the state Medicaid Program and developed a Peer Specialist certification track for the state of Texas.
+Via Hope is committed to training excellence and has adapted its training approach so that anyone who completes Via Hope’s peer specialist training will be eligible to apply for the state certification.
+Once certified, individuals will have the credential of Mental Health Peer Specialist (MHPS) or Recovery Support Peer Specialist (RSPS).

 - Apply and take the Core training.
 Complete the application and submit along with payment by credit card.
 Application for the Core training is not a competitive process; all eligible applicants are accepted.
-The current fee is $75 (no refunds).The Core training is a 6-7 hour, facilitated and interactive webinar.
+The current fee is $250 (no refunds).The Core training is a 3 day, facilitated and interactive webinar.
 You must register at least one week prior to the next scheduled training.
 Once your application and payment are received by Via Hope, you will be sent an email with instructions for logging onto the training.
 At the end of the Core training is a short knowledge assessment.
 Once you complete and pass the knowledge assessment you will be able to apply for supplemental training.

-- Apply for the supplemental training in either mental health or substance use peer support.
-The training to become an MHPS or VMHPS (Veterans Mental Health Peer Specialist are both a competitive process.
+- Apply for the supplemental training in either mental health or substance use peer support specialist.
+The training to become a MHPS (Mental Health Peer Specialist) is a competitive process.
 If you are accepted, you will be sent an invoice for payment by credit card and information about the training.
 The current registration fee is $650.
 The supplemental training is a five day, 40 hour, classroom style training held in various cities around the state.
 Refer to our training calendar for details here.
 At the end of the supplemental training, you will get an email with a link to take an online knowledge assessment.
 Once you complete and pass the knowledge assessment you will receive instructions for downloading and printing a confirmation that you have successfully completed all the steps in the training process.
 You will need this document to apply for certification.

-- Apply for certification with (TCB) Texas Certification Board (Refer to their websites for information on how to apply, what documentation is needed, and the cost Here.
+- Apply for certification with (TCB) Texas Certification Board: Here Refer to their websites for information on how to apply, what documentation is needed, and the cost.
 Via Hope is not involved in this Certification process and cannot provide any additional information.
 The initial certification is valid for six months.
 During this time, you must complete 250 hours of supervised work experience.
-You may then apply for recertification for a full two year certification period.
+You may then apply for re-certification for a full two year certification period.